Michael-Patrick-Lynch/Firmsnap/README.md

  - Run `$ python manage.py tailwind start` to have Tailwind assets build automatically when you change them

  - Run `$ python manage.py runserver` to run dev server

+## Notes

+ - If you ever see Django + Tailwind = heart show up on the screen, that means you are rendering from 'base.html' not 'app/base.html'